Naturkosmetik

 1. NaTrue

-NaTrue is one of the best-known certificates for natural cosmetics and guarantees that products consist of natural ingredients and are made without synthetic additives.
+NaTrue is one of the most well-known certifications for natural cosmetics and guarantees that products are made from natural ingredients and without synthetic additives.
 There are three categories:

 Natural cosmetics: At least 95% of the ingredients must be of natural origin.